Salvador Allende: Memorials

-On the 30th anniversary of his death, an Allende museum opened in Chile, and an Allende foundation has since managed his estate.
+On the 30th anniversary of his death, an Allende Museum opened in Chile, and an Allende foundation has since managed his estate.

 South America

 Memorials to Allende include a statue in front of the Palacio de la Moneda.
 The placement of the statue was controversial; it was placed facing the eastern edge of the Plaza de la Ciudadanía, a plaza which contains memorials to a number of Chilean statesmen.
 However, the statue is not located in the plaza, but rather on a surrounding sidewalk facing an entrance to the plaza.
+His tomb is a major tourist attraction.
 Allende is buried in the general cemetery of Santiago.

-His tomb is a major tourist attraction.
+There is a square in São Paulo, Brazil, named after Allende.
+Also in Brazil, Rio De Janeiro has a BRT station named after him.
 In Nicaragua, the tourist port of Managua is named after him.
 The Salvador Allende Port is located near downtown Managua.
 The broken glasses of Allende were given to the Chilean National History Museum in 1996 by a woman who had found them in La Moneda in 1973.

-There is a square in São Paulo, Brazil, named after Allende.

 Europe

-Allende Avenue in Harlow, Essex, is named after him.
-There is also a square in the 7th arrondissement of Paris named after him, near the Chilean embassy.

-There is a square named after him in Viladecans, near Barcelona, called Plaza de Salvador Allende.

-There is an avenue (Salvador-Allende-Straße) and a nearby bridge in Berlin named after him.
-There are also streets in several other German cities, especially in former East Germany, but also in the West.
-There is a park in Budapest named for Allende.

-There is a street in Szekszárd, Hungary named after Allende.

-One of the major streets in the Karaburma neighborhood of Belgrade, is named after Allende.

 In 1984, a memorial stone dedicated to him was erected in the Gajnice neighbourhood of Zagreb.

-An avenue linking the parishes of Caxias and Paço de Arcos in Oeira is named after Allende.

-There is a park in La Spezia in Italy named for Allende.

 There is a bronze bust of him accompanied by a memorial stone in the Donaupark in Vienna.
+In Istanbul, a statue of Allende can be found side by side with Mustafa Kemal Atatürk in Ataşehir.

-A street in Sokol District, Moscow was named after Allende soon after his death.
+European landmarks named after Allende include one of the major streets in the Karaburma neighborhood of Belgrade, an avenue linking the parishes of Caxias and Paço de Arcos in Oeiras, Portugal, a park in La Spezia, Italy, a bridge in Terni, Italy, and a street in Sokol District, Moscow, which was named after Allende soon after his death.
 A memorial plaque is also installed there.

-There is a statue of Allende, side by side with Mustafa Kemal Atatürk in Ataşehir, Istanbul.
+Further tributes include Salvador Allende Square in the 7th arrondissement of Paris, near the Chilean embassy, the Plaza de Salvador Allende square in Viladecans, near Barcelona, and the Salvador-Allende-Straße avenue and a nearby bridge in Berlin, Streets in several other German cities, especially in former East Germany but also in the West, are named after Allende, as is a street in Szekszárd, Hungary, and Allende Park in Budapest.
+Allende Avenue (5th Avenue) in Harlow, Essex, was renamed to Zelenskyy Avenue in May 2023 in recognition of the president of Ukraine, Volodymyr Zelenskyy, during the Russian invasion of Ukraine.

 North America

+In 2009, the Salvador Allende Monument, Montreal, was installed in Parc Jean-Drapeau.
 A residential street in Toronto has also been named after him.